 It can also be referred to as the ‘wall’ or ‘chimney.’

-Although it looks small and insignificant, this part of the flute is hugely important as it is when the air blown into the head joint and it makes contact with the riser that the flute vibrates and produces a sound.
+Although it looks small and insignificant, this part of the flute is hugely important as it is where the air is blown into the head joint and it makes contact with the riser that the flute vibrates and produces a sound.

 The height of the riser can also affect the volume of the flute.